 The outcome of the meeting will vary depending on the needs of the case.
 In most circumstances a plan will be agreed to be managed and reviewed under child in need procedures.
 Where a level of risk is identified it may be appropriate for a risk Strategy Meeting to be convened or the child to be considered under the Multi Agency Public Protection Arrangements (MAPPA) if the child is convicted.

 Young people may be in denial about having a problem with their sexual behaviour and this may be supported by parents who do not want to confront reality of their child behaving in this way.
 There is often no legal requirement for the child or family to accept help and it may be easier to ignore the problem than confront it.
 This is a common response to this issue, practitioners will need to be familiar with the proposed intervention if they are to encourage anyone to accept it.
 The offer of further work may be helpfully framed as an opportunity to understand how the young person came to be in a position where they behaved in a way considered to be abusive.

 Support of parents and carers is extremely helpful in promoting engagements and successful outcomes.
 Parents need to be informed about the program to the extent that they are aware that sexually explicit conversations will take place, also they may be asked to speak to their child about sexual issues.
 They may also be asked to model appropriate and respectful sexual attitudes and language.

 Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and decision and a decision being made about whether to prosecute.
-She young people are actually prosecuted for this behaviour, therefore the risk in waiting for a decision from CPS is that a decision not to prosecute may be interpreted as there being nothing to worry about.
+Few young people are actually prosecuted for this behaviour, therefore the risk in waiting for a decision from CPS is that a decision not to prosecute may be interpreted as there being nothing to worry about.
 A programme of work can be agreed with police and CPS usually with the proviso that the victim and specific incidents are not discussed.